Power Supplies Explained: Wattage, Efficiency and Why Cheap Ones Kill PCs

 12V-2×6 and Cable Safety

-The updated connector improves contact reliability and safety compared to early 12VHPWR designs.
-Cable quality matters as much as PSU quality here.
+The updated connector improves contact reliability and safety compared to early designs.

 Modular vs Semi-Modular vs Non-Modular